doctorandrewbrown/bridgendphysics/README.md

 * Main sticky navigation bar.
 This allows visitors to quicky move to any section wherever they are on the site.
 ![screenshot](documentation/navbar.png)

-* Header with CTA - This is a hero section announcing the business title and a tagline summing up the essentials of the service.
-This section also includes a CTA button linking to the contact details section.

   ![screenshot](documentation/hero-section.png)
 * Testimonials - Social proof in the form of testimonials from happy clients was considered to be crucial content for this type of business.
 Therefore this section was placed near the page top.